ermaccer/mkoasm/README.md

 # Support Table

+**Note: There's no way to detect the format of the MKO script, use -m param to change game mode**

 | Game | View | Extract | Decompile | Platforms |
 |       ---       |       ---       |       ---       |       ---       |       ---       |
 | MK Deadly Alliance | ✔️ | ✔️ | ✔️| Only tested with PS2 |